 - The role of health, health insurance, and financial decisions in household financial security;

-- And Low-net-wealth households and retirement well-being, including the role of housing wealth, saving, and debt.
+- Low-net-wealth households and retirement well-being, including the role of housing wealth, saving, and debt.

 Studies may be quantitative or qualitative in nature and may employ a mix of research designs and analytic methods.

 IRP is a center for interdisciplinary research into the causes and consequences of poverty and inequality and the impact of related policies and programs.
-As the National Poverty Research Center sponsored by the U.S. Department of Health and Human Services, IRP coordinates the U.S. Collaborative of Poverty Centers (CPC) in an integrated set of activities with the ultimate goal of improving the effectiveness of public policies to reduce poverty and inequality and their impacts on the well-being of the American people.
+As the National Research Center on Poverty and Economic Mobility sponsored by the U.S. Department of Health and Human Services, IRP coordinates the U.S. Collaborative of Poverty Centers (CPC) in an integrated set of activities with the goal of improving the effectiveness of public policies to reduce poverty and inequality and their impacts on the well-being of the American people.

 CFS is a multidisciplinary research center that conducts applied research in household finance, consumer behavior and financial security over the life course with an emphasis on informing policy and practice with evidence-based strategies.
 As a designated center within the Social Security Administration Retirement and Disability Research Consortium (RDRC), CFS oversees research, dissemination, and training programs, which develop evidence that assist policymakers, the public, and the media in understanding issues in Social Security, retirement, and disability policy, especially related to economically vulnerable populations.